twitter/typeahead.js/doc/bloodhound.md

 ### Transport

+You may wish to use a remote transport other than `jQuery.ajax`.

-It's possible to implement your own transport for the [remote options hash](#remote).
+Do so by implementing the `transport` option from the [remote options hash](#remote).

-The following example re-implements the Jquery $.ajax deferral.
+The following example re-implements the Jquery $.ajax deferral for the sake of simplicity.

 ```javascript
 var engine = new Bloodhound({